-- Provide distance track meets for runners to compete and participate in within the City of Vancouver.
+- Provide distance track races for runners to compete and participate within the City of Vancouver.
 Track running is not easily accessible to those outside of school, university, or club systems.
-The addition of this series would facilitate an introduction to a new discipline in a supportive and fun racing environment.
+The addition of this series facilitates an introduction to a new discipline in a supportive and fun racing environment.

 - Strengthen Vancouver’s running community from both social and racing perspectives with the opportunity to improve personal performance.

 - Encourage community and personal wellbeing through physical and emotional development in a low stress and social racing setting.

 Track and Timing

 Races will be held at the UBC Athletics track utilising electronic timing equipment, and will be officiated and sanctioned by BC Athletics.